Phileosopher/commonplace/mgmt-3_teams.md

-# How to make teams
+# How to make teams for projects

 Unless you're taking over an existing project, you'll likely have to get a [budget](money-3_budget.md) and assemble a team.